Close Combat Assault Ration: Features

-The contents of one CCAR provides 2800 kilocalories, enough food for an entire day in a mobile and combat intensive scenario.
-All components of it are eat on the move type foods that require little or no preparation, and at launch there are three different menu options.
+The contents of one CCAR provides 2,800 kilocalories, enough food for an entire day in a mobile and combat intensive scenario.
+All components of it are eat on the move type foods that require little or no preparation.
+At launch there were three different menu options, Spaghetti with Beef and Sauce, Chicken Burrito Bowl, or Beef Stew.

-The shelf life of the CCAR is 3 years at 80°F (27°C), and it is shipped by the DLA in cases of 10 that weight approximately 25 lbs (11.3 kg) each.
+The shelf life of the CCAR is 3 years at 80°F (27°C).
+It is shipped by the DLA in cases of 10, that weigh approximately 25 lbs (11.3 kg) each.